Arksine/moonraker/docs/web_api.md

 ### Subscribe to printer object status:
 - HTTP command:\
-  `POST /printer/objects/subscribe?gcode=gcode_position,bus&extruder=target`
+  `POST /printer/objects/subscribe?connection_id=123456789&
+   gcode=gcode_position,bus&extruder=target`

+   Note:  The HTTP API requires that a `connection_id` is passed via the query string or as part of the form.
+This should be the [ID reported](#get-websocket-id) from a currently connected websocket.
+A request that includes only the `connection_id` argument will cancel the subscription on the specified websocket.

 - Websocket command:\
   `{jsonrpc: "2.0", method: "printer.objects.subscribe", params:
     {objects: {gcode: null, toolhead: ["position", "status"]}},
     id: <request id>}`

+    Note that if `objects` is an empty object then the subscription will be cancelled.

 - Returns:\
-  Status data for all currently subscribed objects, with the format matching that of the `/printer/objects/query`:
+  Status data for objects in the request, with the format matching that of the `/printer/objects/query`:

   ```json